 Now, how can you show your love that they mean the world to you?

-Then only the right present is missing for Valentine’s Day to be a success.
-Be aware of the different customs in different cultures, though.
-In Germany, for instance, mainly flowers are given.
-In Japan women give men chocolate on February 14th.
-One month later, on the “White Day”, they will get white chocolate from their men in return.
-In South Korea there is also a “Black Day”: first, chocolate is given as in Japan.
-Whoever does not receive chocolate has a very sad day on April 14th and will eat “jajangmyeon”, noodles with black bean sauce.
-In Brazil nothing happens mid-February; here Valentine’s Day is on June 12th, this year coinciding with the beginning of the World Cup in soccer.
+Once you’ve learned the words to express your sentiments, it’s time to focus on the right present to make your Valentine’s Day a success.
+Be aware of the different customs in different cultures.
+In Germany, for instance, flowers are the main gift.
+In Japan, women give men chocolate on February 14; one month later, on “White Day,” they’ll get white chocolate from their men in return.
+In South Korea, there’s also “Black Day.”
+First, chocolate is given, as in Japan; then, whoever doesn’t receive chocolate is destined to have a very sad day on April 14 and will eat jajangmyeon, noodles with black bean sauce.
+In Brazil, Valentine’s Day is celebrated on June 12—this year coinciding with the beginning of the 2014 World Cup in soccer.

 Learning a language for your partner will not only be fun, but might be the start of an exciting journey together.
-With Rosetta Stone you can get started right away – simply immerse yourself in a new language from your tablet or smartphone.
+With Rosetta Stone you can get started right away: Simply immerse yourself in a new language from your tablet or smartphone.